Lublin Główny railway station

-Lublin Główny railway station (Polish Stacja Lublin Główny) is the most important railway station in Lublin, Poland.
-It was officially renamed to Lublin Główny (Lublin Main) in December, 2019 to distinguish it from other, much smaller stations located in Lublin.
+Lublin Główny (lit.
+'Lublin Main') is the main railway station of the city of Lublin, in the Lublin Voivodeship in eastern Poland.
 The station serves trains running on the four lines radiating from Lublin: north-east to Warsaw, north to Łuków, east to Chełm and the border with Ukraine, and south to Przeworsk.
-It is one of the busiest stations in eastern Poland, with over 50 train departures on a typical day.
+It is one of the busiest stations in eastern Poland, with more than 50 train departures every day.

+The station was renamed to Lublin Główny in December 2019 to distinguish it from other stations located in the city.